jds-ventures/markdown-cv/index.md

 `2020-2021`
 __Software Developer__, Self Employed

-- Carefully analyze clients needs and requirements to create an accurate and thorough design brief
+- Carefully analyse clients needs and requirements to create an accurate and thorough design brief
 - Multi-task and change from one task to another whilst staying efficient
-- Have been able to reduce costs for clients and allow them to streamline costs as well as having a more stable branded appearance of the web.
+- Have been able to reduce costs for clients and allow them to streamline costs as well as having a more stable branded appearance on the internet.
 - Possess up-to-date knowledge of technological developments in the industry

 `2019-2020`